boweitian/Megatron_2025/README.md

 This will launch a batch demo showcasing the poisoning attack and evaluation pipeline.

 ## 📌 Citation
-If you find this project useful, please also consider citing our follow-up work:
+If you find this project useful, please also consider citing our work:

 ```bibtex
 @misc{gong2024megatronevasivecleanlabelbackdoor,